Tuesday, April 30, 2019

 tell me that I am alright,

-say that I am okay.
-And,
+say that I am okay. and,

 if it is not too uncomfortable,